George Trayser: Early life (1808–1865)

-His younger brother Phillip, who lived in Baltimore, signed a guarantee for $1,000 in October 1853.
+His younger brother Phillip Trayser, who lived in Baltimore, signed a guarantee for $1,000 in October 1853.
 Trayser struggled financially and was insolvent 1854-1856.
 There were lawsuits about his debts until 1862.
 John A. Skiff was a sales agent for Skiff & Trayser pianos in Cincinnati, Ohio in 1854.
 In 1857, the Covington, Kentucky factory was destroyed in a fire, and Trayser moved to Louisville, Kentucky.